Allt Beithe Cottage

 - Stair Gate

-Sorry Bed linen and towels are not available to hire.
+Sorry bed linen and towels are not available to hire.
 Electricity is INCLUDED.
 Heating is by oil central heating (INCLUDED) and multi-fuel stove (starter pack INCLUDED).
-Wifi is INCLUDED (subject to a fair usage policy).
+Wifi is INCLUDED (subject to a fair usage policy) for email checking and general web browsing and should not be used for large downloads or high bandwidth applications (such as Skype, YouTube, Netflix, iPlayer/video streaming, etc).
 A maximum of 1 dog is welcome at an additional charge (1 large, 1 medium or 1 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).